-This comes via CharlieIntel who seem to believe that this is the case.
-They go on to cite several actions that have taken place over the past 24 hours that may lead many to believe that the deal has changed for Call Of Duty.
+There are several actions that have taken place over the past 24 hours that may lead many to believe that the deal has changed for Call Of Duty.

 Exhibit A) Official Sony Twitter account tweeted both teasers and uploaded to their YouTube channels at the exact time they went live.
 Microsoft waited at least an hour in both cases.

 Exhibit B) Sony hasnt uploaded a Call of Duty video since Call of Duty Ghosts.

 Exhibit C) No Xbox One branding at begining of teasers.

 Exhibit D) Neogaf “Industry Insider” Kyoufu is indcating that the Call of Duty exclusivity deal has moved over to Sony.